 1 part lime juice (If you are in the United States, use key limes.)

-Add an egg white and a cup of ice and blend.
+Add an egg white and a cup of ice, blend vigorously and strain.
 The result is a frothy white foam on top, with a lime tinged yellow concoction underneath.
-A few drops of Angostura bitters complete the drink.
+A few drops of angostura bitters complete the drink.
 It’s a bracing start to a long, relaxing lunch, or a wind-down drink at the end of the day.

 Pisco (that is to say, real Peruvian pisco, not the inferior swill exported by Chile) can be hard to find outside of Peru, so if you fall for this cocktail, don’t forget to pick up a bottle or two at duty free once you’ve gone through immigration for your flight home.